smrutikant/object-storage-management/README.md

   - Click "Upload Files" to start the upload
 - **Download File**: Click the download icon next to a file
 - **Delete File**: Click the delete icon next to a file
+- **Move File**:
+  - Click the move icon next to a file or use batch selection
+  - Select the destination bucket from the dropdown menu
+  - Click "Move" to transfer the file(s) to the new bucket
 - **View File Details**: Click on the file name to view details
 - **Share File**: Click the share icon to generate shareable links